Ganjam

 Ganjam is a town and a notified area council in Ganjam district in the state of Odisha, India.
-Brahmapur, one of the major city of Odisha is situated in this district.
+Brahmapur, one of the major city of Odisha, is situated in this district on the eastern coastline.

 Geography

 Ganjam is located at 19.38°N 85.07°E in the Ganjam district of Odisha with an elevation of 3 metres (9 feet).
 Ganjam's mineral-rich coast line extends over 60 km.
 It provides opportunities for fishing and port facility at Gopalpur for international trade.
 The rivers like Rushikulya, Dhanei, Bahuda, Ghoda Hada are the source of agriculture and power sectors of the town.
 Economic wise, Ganjam is a sub industrial town.
 The Chilika Lake, which attracts tourists, is known for its scenery and a bird sanctuary is situated in the eastern part of district, near the City of Ganjam.
 Ganjam shares its boundary with Andhra Pradesh.

 A mix of moist peninsular high and low level Sal forests, tropical moist and dry deciduous and tropical deciduous forest types provide a wide range of forest products and unique lifestyle to wild life.
 Bhairabi, which consists of 108 temples, is a place of worship and destination for tourists.
 Taptapani, which consist of a hot sulphur spring that is 56 km from Berhampur, near Ganjam, is also a tourist destination.
 Tara Tarini Temple sits on Taratarini Hill near Angu.
 Solaghar, Raipur is also a destination for tourists.
 Twin Goddess Tara and Tarini are worshipped there.
 Rushikulya flows at the foot of the Taratarini Hill.
 The temple of the Goddess Mahuri Kalua is near a picnic spot by the same name located at the center of the town.

 It has a railway station, Ganjam railway station, located along the Howrah–Chennai main line.